Wall Street Week Ahead: Obama's shoes hard to fill, even for himself

 LOOKING AHEAD

-Regardless of the winner in Tuesday's election, the market will have one less uncertainty to deal with.
+Regardless of the winner in Tuesday's election, the market will have less uncertainty.
 It will shift its focus to the roughly $600 billion in mandated spending cuts and tax increases that could kick in next year and send the U.S. economy reeling - if a deal to prevent it is not reached.

 The possibility of a new recession - if Congress fails to agree on how to avoid the cliff - has many market participants counting on resolution, with the election as a variable in terms of when any legislation will pass - not if it will happen.